edgio-docs/edgio-docs/src/guides/v7/performance/caching/cache_key.md

 <Callout type="tip">

   We strongly recommend that you limit cache key customization to one of the above features per rule.
-Applying multiple cache key features can potentially generate conflicting cache keys or cause too much segmentation for your cached content.
+Applying multiple cache key features may produce unexpected results or cause too much segmentation for your cached content.

 </Callout>